okta/terraform-provider-okta/website/docs/r/auth_server_policy_rule.html.markdown

 - `type` - The type of the Auth Server Policy Rule.

+- `system` - The rule is the system (default) rule for its associated policy.

 ## Import

 Authorization Server Policy Rule can be imported via the Auth Server ID, Policy ID, and Policy Rule ID.